mozilla/protocol/docs/03-contributing/01-overview.md

 └── protocol.scss
 ```

-As usual, it’s a good idea to explore the files and folders here to get the lay of
+It’s a good idea to explore the files and folders here to get the lay of the land.
-the land.
-We try to include helpful comments in each `.scss` file to explain what all
+We try to include helpful comments in each `.scss` file to explain what all the
-the different pieces do and how to use them so a lot of our documentation lives
+different pieces do and how to use them so a lot of our documentation lives
 directly within the source code.

 Our styles are fragmented across numerous files in order to keep things more